Maitreyabandhu

-Life and work
+Early life

 Johnson was born in Henley-in-Arden, Warwickshire.
 In the 1980s, he trained as a nurse at Walsgrave Hospital in Coventry then studied fine art at Goldsmiths College in London.

+Buddhism

 He has said he was an "habitual misery" who eventually found "something you might call happiness" after being introduced to meditation and Buddhism.
 He began attending classes at the London Buddhist Centre (LBC) in 1986, and moved into a residential community there in 1987, where he remains.
 He was ordained into The Triratna Buddhist Order in 1990, is now a senior teacher at the LBC and is the former director of Breathing Space, a well-being centre there.

-Life With Full Attention: a Practical Course in Mindfulness (2009) is an eight-week course "steeped in ancient spiritual teachings, but aimed squarely at modern, secular readers, who are contending with complicated lives."
+His book Life With Full Attention: a Practical Course in Mindfulness (2009) is an eight-week course "steeped in ancient spiritual teachings, but aimed squarely at modern, secular readers, who are contending with complicated lives."

+Poetry

-Reviewing The Crumb Road (2013) in The Guardian, Sean O'Brien wrote that "Maitreyabandhu is interesting for being one who notices, and for the care he brings to his observations of people, events, places and memories.
+Reviewing his book The Crumb Road (2013) in The Guardian, Sean O'Brien wrote that "Maitreyabandhu is interesting for being one who notices, and for the care he brings to his observations of people, events, places and memories.
 But unlike Hardy and most other poets, he is inclined to be self-effacing, even when writing about himself."
 Also in The Guardian, Carol Rumens described "The Man" from The Crumb Road as "Typically, it's a poem which seems to present a reassuringly ordinary and familiar scenario, while slowly making the reader aware that something unusual is going on."